rujick/Meta/README.md

 # Meta

-A repository for the Meta fictional universe.
+This is a repository for the Meta fictional universe.
+The author is a dick.